agkozak/zcomet/documentation/index.md

 ## `zcomet` at the command line

 You can use any of the commands I have just described at the command line.
-I know I frequently load plugins on the fly.
-There are, however, some useful `zcomet` commands that you are unlikely to use in you `.zshrc` but which are helpful at the command line.
+I frequently load plugins on the fly.
+There are, however, some useful `zcomet` commands that you are unlikely to use in your `.zshrc` but which are helpful at the command line.

 ### `update`